sensein/brainkb-design-document/README.md

 ## Other considerations

-__Assumption:__We operate on open-world assumptions (OWA), not closed-world assumptions (CSA).
+__Assumption:__ We operate on open-world assumptions (OWA), not closed-world assumptions (CSA).
 In OWA, we do not make any assumptions about the absence of statements, while in CSA absence of statements would be evaluated as false, i.e., assumed to be false.

+## Use cases

+- **Knowledge Extraction and Integration:** BrainyPedia extracts knowledge from diverse sources, such as projects and lab meetings, and formats (scientific literature, databases, text, and JSON) into unified KG representation, offering a comprehensive and integrated view of neuroscience knowledge.
+For example, projects like [DANDI:](https://www.dandiarchive.org/), [BICAN:](https://www.portal.brain-bican.org/), [NeuroLex](https://scicrunch.org/scicrunch/interlex/dashboard) and [ReproNim:](https://www.repronim.org/) store vast amounts of neuroscience knowledge; integrating all the knowledge into a single platform will not only provide an integrated view but also enable new knowledge discovery.

+- **Visualization & Analytics:**
+-

+## Schema

+## Usage Scenario
+**Actor:** A

+**Role:** Neuroscientists/Researcher

+**Task:** Actor A wants to know if they can gain new insights from their newly collected neuroscience data.

+**Precondition:** The dataset is usable, i.e., is not corrupted and is related to the neuroscience domain.

+**Flow:**

+1. Actor A uploads the data into the BrainyPedia platform through the BrainyPedia UI (User Interface).
+2. BrainyPedia, the system, then analyzes data.
+If any error, e.g., unsupported file format, it will return the error; otherwise, the system will proceed to the next step of knowledge extraction.
+3. The system will perform the knowledge extraction, validation, and alignment operation.
+If the validation or the alignment issue cannot be resolved automatically, the extracted knowledge represented via KG is flagged for expert review.
+Upon the successful review, the KGs are integrated (or stored) in the BrainyPedia storage and is available for visualization and analysis.

+**Postcondition:** Actor A discovers new insights through the integration of diverse knowledge sources represented in BrainyPedia's KGs.

 ## Architecture
 The figure below shows the high-level overview of the components of the BrainyPedia architecture.